 The guide was fantastic and knew just about everything about the flora and fauna in this area.
 On our cruise we saw many fresh water crocs and various birds including a Jabiru.

 The landscape starts with near vertical rock walls either side of the sometimes narrow river and ends in the flat, wide waters of lake Kununurra.
 The colours range from the iron ore reds which are so typical for the Kimberley, right through to the lush green of the vegetation on the banks which sometimes looks like jungle.
-I can not find the words to describe this unbelievable landscape but I have included photo 4 on the right hand side to illustrate what I mean.
+I can not find the words

 We headed up a little creek to see for ourselves what happens when the floods are really big and creeks rise by 10mt or more - the width of the creek simply doubles and everything is washed away.